sammyhenningsson/hal_presenter/README.md

 - `link?(rel)`
 - `embed?(name)`
 Additional methods will be needed for authorization in controller.
 Such as `create?`, `update?` etc when using Pundit.
 A policy instance will be instantiated with the resource being serialized and the option `:current_user` passed to `to_hal`.
 For each attribute being serialized a call to `policy_instance.attribute?(name)` will be made.
 If that call returns `true` then the attribute will be serialized.
 Else it will not end up in the serialized payload.
 Same goes for links and embedded resources.
-Note that `link?(rel)` is used to discard both normal links and curies.
+Curies are ignored by policies and always serialized.
 Using the following Policy would discard everything except a title attribute, the self link and embedded resources named foo.
 ``` ruby
 class SomePolicy